Vestibular First2025-06-06T17:27:45+00:00

 VESTIBULAR FIRST AT OMNIA IN LONDON

-Infrared Technology: These goggles use infrared light to track and record eye movements with precision, capturing even subtle motions that may not be visible to the naked eye.
+Infrared Technology: The goggles use infrared light to track and record eye movements with high precision, capturing even subtle motions that are not visible to the naked eye.

-Recording Eye Movements: Equipped with small infrared cameras near the eyes, these goggles capture eye movements in response to visual stimuli, head movements, and positional changes.
+Recording Eye Movements: Equipped with miniature infrared cameras positioned near the eyes, these video Frenzel goggles capture movements in response to visual stimuli, head motion, and positional changes.

-Diagnostic Process: During assessments, patients wear goggles while undergoing tests like tracking moving objects and focusing on stationary targets.
-The goggles record eye movements for analysis by healthcare professionals.
+Diagnostic Process: During assessments, patients wear the goggles while undergoing tests such as tracking moving objects or focusing on stationary targets.
+The vestibular goggles record the resulting eye movements for professional analysis.

-Analysis and Diagnosis: Recorded eye movement data is analysed to detect patterns or irregularities, aiding in the diagnosis of vestibular and ocular motor disorders such as nystagmus and gaze instability.
+Analysis and Diagnosis: The recorded data is reviewed to detect patterns or irregularities, assisting in diagnosing vestibular and ocular motor disorders such as nystagmus and gaze instability.

 Prices